UCANR-IGIS/uasimg/README.md

   - `uas_report()` creates ‘Flight Summaries’ as standalone HTML pages, with options to create image thumbnails ([sample](https://ucanr-igis.github.io/uasimg/samples/hrec/hrec_wtrshd2_2017_flt1_report.html)).

-  - `uas_toc()` creates a Table of Contents page for several Flight Summaries, with options to copy all the catalog files to a single folder so the catalog is in one place ([sample](https://ucanr-igis.github.io/uasimg/samples/hrec/index.html)).
+    Flight summaries also be grouped using `uas_toc()`, which generates a Table of Contents page for several Flight Summaries, with options to copy all the catalog files to a single folder so the catalog is in one place
+    ([sample](https://ucanr-igis.github.io/uasimg/samples/hrec/index.html)).

   - `uas_exp_shp()` and `uas_exp_kml()` exports flight geometries (image